Lung-Alexandra/Discover-Science-Website/README.md

 # Discover-Science-Website

-A simple Html, Css and JavaScript website.
+A simple Html, Css website.

 The Website was published at https://lung-alexandra.github.io/proiect_tw_v1/